 A ball is used in these valves to stop backflow.
 Depending on the use, the ball is often made of materials like brass, stainless steel, or synthetic rubber.

-Ball check valves may be utilized in a range of pipe sizes, from 1/4 inch to 12 inch or even larger industrial pipes, and are comparatively compact in size.
+Ball check valves may be utilized in a range of pipe sizes, from 1/4 inch to 12 inches or even larger industrial pipes, and are comparatively compact in size.

 It can handle a variety of media, including water, oil, and various chemicals, and is ideal for applications with frequent flow variations.
 They are appropriate for practically any industry since they come in a temperature range of -20°F to 400°F.